-Speaking as an enthusiastic gardener who likes to grow fruit and veg; I like a nice crumbly soil with plenty of organic matter in it.
+Speaking as enthusiastic gardeners who likes to grow fruit and veg; We like a nice crumbly soil with plenty of organic matter in it.
 Not too free-draining but not too sticky either.
-And unless you are planning on a specialist type of landscaping eg wildflowers, bog garden, green roof or sports fields, you probably need something similar.
+Unless you are planning on a specialist type of landscaping e.g wildflowers, bog garden, green roof or sports fields, you probably need something similar.

 For turfing, raised beds, large planters, beds and borders I would recommend a general purpose topsoil that has been screened.
 A 20mm screen will remove all stones and debris that is bigger than 2cm – that’s just under one inch.

 As a rule of thumb, one cubic metre of topsoil weighs around one tonne.
 Obviously there are variations between different soil types and wet soil will weigh more.